-Google's smart home offering, called Google Home, arrived later than the popular Amazon Echo range of connected home products.
-But, in our opinion, they're just as good.
+The Google Home is Google’s flagship smart home offering.
+It might have arrived later than Amazon’s popular Echo range of connected home devices, but Google’s products are just as good.

-Back in 2015, Amazon was the first major tech company to make a play for your smart home with the original Amazon Echo.
+Rewind to 2015 and Amazon was the first technology company to create a smart speaker for your smart home with the original Amazon Echo.

-But Amazon isn't the only tech company to make top smart home products.
-Google's range of smart assistants is fast becoming just as good and just as popular.
+But these days, Amazon isn't the only company to make top smart home products.
+Google's range of smart products is fast becoming just as good and just as popular.

-Over the past few years, the two companies have launched product after product in an attempt to win us over.
-These days the Amazon Echo Show (now in its second generation) and the Google Home Hub are some of the best smart home devices on the market.
+Over the past few years, both companies have launched product after product in an attempt to win us all over.
+These days the Amazon Echo Show (now in its third generation following the release of the Amazon Echo Show 10 ) and the Google Home Hub are some of the best smart home devices on the market.

-Because of these similarities, the Google Home Hub is a device that we feel like we’ve used before, and yet still finds unique new features.
-It has the auto-updating Google Photos gallery and Home View, which shows your entire smart home at a glance and adds Google's spin to things.
+Because there are a lot of similarities, the Google Home Hub is a device we almost feel like we’ve used before.
+Yet we still find unique new features.
+For example, it has the auto-updating Google Photos gallery and Home View, which shows your entire smart home at a glance and adds Google's touch to things.

-It's all tied together by both the Google Assistant, now smarter than when we saw it last on the Google Home Max and Google Home Mini, as well as the Google Home app on iOS and Android, which you’ll need to pair devices.
+All of this is tied together by both the Google Assistant, now smarter than when we saw it last on the Google Home Max and Google Home Mini, as well as the Google Home app on iOS and Android, which you’ll need to pair your smart home devices.

-Recently, Google launched another Google Assistant speaker, the Google Nest Hub Max – its first product to launch under the new converged brand name of Google and smart home device manufacturer Nest, and the natural successor to the Google Home Hub.
+Google has also launched another Google Assistant speaker, the Google Nest Hub Max – the first product to launch under the new converged brand name of Google and smart home device manufacturer Nest.
+This makes it the natural successor to the Google Home Hub.

-Combine this simplicity and intelligence with the functionality offered by the speaker itself and you have the makings for a must-have smart home ecosystem that has only a couple of shortcomings.
+Combine the Home Hub’s simplicity and intelligence with the functionality offered by the speaker itself and you have the makings for a must-have smart home ecosystem that has only a couple of shortcomings.